 Create a Service Account for the Elisity AD Connector

-- Create a new user in the appropriate domain to act as the Elisity AD Service Account
+- Create a new user in the appropriate domain which will be monitored for events by Elisity to act as the Elisity AD Service Account.

 Service User requires permissions to logon as a service.